SS Meriones: A new class of Blue Funnel Line ships

 Blue Funnel ordered members of the new class from five different shipyards.
 Palmers Shipbuilding and Iron Company built two: Automedon at Jarrow and Meriones at Hebburn, both launched in 1921.

 Palmers launched Meriones on 19 August 1921 and completed her in September 1922.
 Like most members of the class she was powered by two steam turbines, which drove a single screw via double reduction gearing.
 Between them her turbines developed 6,000 SHP and gave her a speed of 14.5 kn.
 Her holds had refrigerated space for 111000 cuft of cargo.

 In 1934 Automedon's code letters KMSP were superseded by the call sign GBCK, and she was fitted with wireless direction finding.

 Second World War service

 In the Second World War Meriones mostly sailed unescorted.
-In November 1939 she sailed in Convy HG 7 from Port Said to Liverpool.
+In November 1939 she sailed in Convoy HG 7 from Port Said to Liverpool.
 In May 1940 she sailed in Convoy SL 32 from Freetown in Sierra Leone to Liverpool.